Oxsomi/core3/docs/graphics_spec.md

   - AMD 6600 XT.
   - Intel A750.

-Binding tier is high for all laptops and PCs excluding Apple devices.
-All Apple devices are binding tier low until they release proper devices.

-Just because these are the target minimum specs doesn't mean older hardware is unsupported.
+*Just because these are the target minimum specs doesn't mean older hardware is unsupported*.
 The hard requirements should be looked at instead to determine if the device is supported. ***These are just minimum feature targets, they aren't all tested.***

 ## List of Vulkan requirements

 Because of this, a device needs the following requirements to be OxC3 compatible:

 - Vulkan 1.1 or higher.
-- Tessellation shaders and geometry shaders are optional.
+- Tessellation shaders are required, but geometry shaders are optional.
 - More than 512 MiB of CPU + GPU visible memory (At least 1GB total).
 - Required instance extensions:
   - VK_KHR_get_physical_device_properties2